City and Borough of Juneau

 Community members interested in the mission and work of the committee came forward to the Assembly Human Resources Committee in the spring of 2009 asking to revitalize the committee.
 The end result is the appointment by the Assembly of an entirely new membership for the committee with a rekindling of the goals and purpose of the committee.

-The Fisheries Development Committee meets the First Monday of every month (unless otherwise noticed) at 6:30p.m. in the Juneau Economic Development Council Boardroom (612 Willoughby) The public is welcome and encouraged to attend these meetings.
+The Fisheries Development Committee meeting dates are set at the close of each meeting.
+Typically, they try to meet the First Thursday of every month at 6:30p.m. in the Juneau Economic Development Council Boardroom (612 Willoughby).
+Click on the Calendar Link in the top menu to view the Master City Calendar for the next scheduled meeting of the committee.
+The public is welcome and encouraged to attend these meetings.
 For further information, please click on the link to the agenda/minutes page below or call the City Clerk's Office at 586-5278.